Saw (video game): Critical reception

 Saw received mixed reviews.
 The Xbox 360 version of the game currently holds an average score of 59 percent on the game aggregator Metacritic, based on 35 reviews; the PlayStation 3 version has 59 percent from 36 reviews.
 On another aggregator site, GameRankings, the Xbox 360 version has a 60.89 percent score based on 27 reviews, while the PlayStation 3 has 58.57 percent from 23 reviews.
 The PC version holds a lower score of 44.33 percent, based solely on three reviews.
 Although the game was nearly universally praised for the storyline and the two endings the game presented and critics consistently mentioned the immersive atmosphere and environment as being true to the Saw series, the quality level of puzzles were mixed, depending on the reviewer.
 The controls in general were not well received by many, and worse the combat system was panned by nearly every reviewer.

 Official Xbox Magazine gave the game a 4.5 out of a possible 10, stating, "Whether you're swinging a pipe or a scalpel, the controls never feel responsive, and rotten collision detection will drive you mad before Jigsaw's twisted games even have the chance."
-David Clayman, writer for IGN, gave Saw a 7.5 out of a possible ten, earning it a rating of "Good".
+Writing for IGN, David Clayman gave Saw a 7.5 out of a possible ten, earning it a rating of "Good".
 Clayman praised the unique take on the survival horror franchise and the omnipresence of Jigsaw, but criticized the repetitive puzzles and the flawed combat system.
 Clayman even called the combat the Achilles' heel of the game.
 He went on to say: Overall, Saw is a welcome entry in the horror genre that provides a good dosage of thrills.
 Depending on your tolerance for repetition, it's a good way to test your nerves and scare yourself silly during a dark and stormy night.